uha-fr/archiweb_2024_projets_gr07/README.md

 1. Create an empty database in MySQL.

-2. Import or execute the file *webapp/db/NutritionDB.sql* into your newly created database.
+2. Import or execute the file *webapp/db/NutritionDB.sql* then *FillDb.sql* into your newly created database.

 3. Complete the *webapp/db/database.conf* file with your database connection details.